Entrepreneurship PG (9691.4)

-All assessment where appropriate or indicated are to be submitted into the CANVAS drop boxes by the due dates.
+All assessment items are to be submitted in Canvas by the due dates.

 Special assessment requirements

-In order to pass this unit you must complete and submit each required item of assessment and achieve an overall mark of at least 50 percent.
+In order to pass this unit you must complete and submit all items of assessment and achieve an overall mark of at least 50 percent.